ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

     :padding: 2
     :margin: 2

+    .. grid-item-card:: PyDPF-Core data structures
+       :link: ref_tutorials_data_structures
+       :link-type: ref
+       :text-align: center

+       Learn the different data structures used by DPF when handling data

-    .. grid-item-card:: PyDPF-Core language fundamentals
+    .. grid-item-card:: PyDPF-Core language
        :link: ref_tutorials_language_and_usage
        :link-type: ref
        :text-align: center

        Check an overview on how to use PyDPF-Core API.
-       Learn the different ways to interact with data by calling PyDPF-Core classes and operators.
+       Learn the different ways to interact with data by using PyDPF-Core objects and methods.

     .. grid-item-card::  Processing data basics
        :link: ref_tutorials_processing_basics
        :link-type: ref
        :text-align: center

-       Learn the basics on how data can be manipulated with PyDPF-Core:
+       Learn the basics on how data can be manipulated with PyDPF-Core
-       How to create data storage structures, basic mathematics with the data...

-    .. grid-item-card::  Post processing simulations basics
-       :link: ref_tutorials_post_processing_basics
-       :link-type: ref
-       :text-align: center

-       Check a basic post-processing procedure using PyDPf-Core.

 :fa:`book-open-reader` Features usage
 *************************************